AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 ### 4. Running the plugin

-Load up the plugin in Premiere Pro and click on **Connect OAuth** to get the plugin running.
+Using the *Adobe UXP Developer Tools* application, add *oauth-workflow-sample/manifest.json* and then load the listed plugin to launch it in Premiere Pro.
+Once loaded, click on **Connect OAuth** in Premiere Pro to start the OAuth authentication process.